daigotanaka/daigotanaka.github.io/over-the-inertia-towards-data-democratization.md

 Since I was a full-stack engineer in the product team, I started to apply data science to one of the new products I was heavily involved.
-The concept was very simple: run an A/B test between the legacy and newly architected tablet product deployed at our merchant's store front.
+The concept was very simple: run an A/B test between the legacy and new tablet product deployed at our merchant's store front.

 Despite the analytical simplicity, the execution was very difficult.
 You could think of third-party mobile A/B testing service today.
-However, because our experiment involved the supply-chain of the hardware, I had to run the random assignment manually.
+However, because our experiment was beyond the software and it was involved the tablet supply-chain, I had to run the random assignment manually.

-The data collection was messy too.
+The data collection process was messy too.
 We did not have a data lake or data warehouse.
 We just had a replica of the production database.
 I had to join the tables across the other data sources manually.